Doctor Syn (film): Production

 This was the last film of George Arliss' contract with Gaumont British.
-"He is a quite good parson and there is virtue even in his smuggling", said Arliss.
-"I think we can make him quite an amusing character, and the subject is picturesque and dramatic".
+According to Arliss: "He is a quite good parson and there is virtue even in his smuggling.
+I think we can make him quite an amusing character, and the subject is picturesque and dramatic".

 The film was announced in April, taking place at Gaumont British's studio at Islington.
 There was some location work in Dymchurch and the marshes around Rye and Winchelsea.

 Anna Lee was to play the female lead.
 She was replaced by Margaret Lockwood who impressed with her performance so much she was offered a three-year contract by Gainsborough Pictures.
 This was a key turning point in Lockwood's career.

+Reception

+Kinematograph Weekly reported the film as a "runner up" at the British box office in February 1938.

 Music

 There are two songs used in the film: